stl-project/stl-web/faqs.md

 <hr class="mt-5" width="30%"/>
 ### Is this not just Effective Altruism?

 No. We at [spread-the.love](/) have optimised [Effective Altruism](https://en.wikipedia.org/wiki/Effective_altruism).
-Even though Effective Altruism is all about being efficiency in the application of ones wealth and maximising ones returns on altruist acts, [spread-the.love](/) has optimised this extremely streamlined approach to altruism.
+Even though Effective Altruism is all about being efficient in the application of ones wealth and maximising ones returns on altruist acts, [spread-the.love](/) has optimised this extremely streamlined approach to altruism.

 We at [spread-the.love](/) have removed the *effective*: [spread-the.love](/) is *altruism* technology.